OB1T0-17/FISH-X/Docker/README.md

 ## Persist Data

-When we make or buils the service with `docker-compose up --build -d` this persist the data templates in the same folder `websites`.
+When we make or buils the service with `docker-compose up --build -d` this persist the data templates in the same folder `sites`.
-If you add the new Template in `websites` this will be reflected in the container and you can use it.
+If you add the new Template in `sites` this will be reflected in the container and you can use it.

-- [X] `equinockx~/websites$`
+- [X] `equinockx~/sites$`
-- [X] websites
+- [X] sites

 ## First Start the services